 Geometric Flux is the solo project of Troy Evason, established DJ and co-founder of Into The Wild Experience.
 Since emerging onto the scene 5 years ago, he has fine-tuned his skills as an artist and festival promoter.

 Hi Troy.
 To start things off, we have known each other from Cape Town dance floors for quite some time.
 When was your first psytrance party?
 What made you decide to start DJing years later?

 Hey!
 My first party was Easter Vortex 2007, I remember being quite young and only stayed in the festival for 1 night, it was pretty overwhelming at first, but I already knew I would be back for more.

 The moment I realized I wanted to start playing was in 2013 at the Tree of Life Festival in Turkey, Ace Ventura was doing a 3 hour DJ set on the last day followed by Perfect Stranger, it was the most surreal closing to a festival ever, the crowd were on stage by the end it, backlit by the most magical sunset.

 I thought, damn!
 I need to experience more of these moments, and playing has been just that for me, many epic, unrepeatable moments in time shared with the dance floor.

 You currently represent X7M Records.
 How did the connection come about?

 The connection was with Bonen (the label head of X7M), from Major7, who came down to play for us when we were still starting Into the Wild, I think it was our second party ever.
 He’s a great guy, and I was playing some music from the label already, so it was an easy fit.

 Even though I didn’t know most of the guys on the label yet, last year in Universo Paralello we threw it down properly, so I’m happy with the affiliation, it’s a great group of people with some big hearts and even bigger personalities.

-What was your biggest take back from Boom Festival this year?
+What was your biggest take back from Boom Festival?